Dougan

 This food's name is composed of two syllables, dòu (豆, "bean"), and gān (干 (乾, dry)).
 This is different from tofu (which also has two syllables), but the second syllable in tofu is "fu" (腐).
 The full name is called doufu gan (豆腐干 (豆腐乾, dried tofu)).

 It is important to distinguish between tofu and dougan, as it may not be appropriate to substitute tofu for dougan in recipes which call for dougan.

 Dougan has a lower moisture content than tofu in that it is drier, and also by weight, where dougan has a greater bean-to-water ratio than tofu.
-This means that dougan contains more protein per gram, as the water density is less.
+This means that dougan contains more protein per gram, as the proportion of water is less.

-Dougan is different from Firm tofu, and is also different from Seitan.
+Dougan is different from firm tofu by being even firmer.
+It is also different from seitan, which is made from wheat instead of soy.